GeorgAnegg/GeorgAnegg.github.io/README.md

 I find learning and teaching to be among the most satisfying activities.

-From a young age, my natural desire to understand deeply led me to mathematics and my tendency to optimize the learning process to teaching.
+From a young age, my natural desire to understand deeply has led me to mathematics and my desire to share my learning journey and optimize the learning process naturally led me to teaching.

 My academic journey has led me from mathematics to computer science to software to business administration.
 As a layperson, I enjoy learning about topics like Linguistics and Languages,
 Poetry,
+Creativity,
-Creativity and Humor,
+Humor,
 Neuroscience,
 Philosophy of Science,
 Self-Discovery and Self-Knowledge,
-Board Game and Puzzle Strategy,
+Board Game and Puzzle Strategy, and Geopolitics.
-Geopolitics.

 My teaching-related endeavors include the following.

 2018-2023:
 As a teaching assistant during my doctoral studies, I have given lectures, developed teaching and assessment materials, recruited and guided teaching assistants, and supervised eight student research projects.
+My doctoral advisor [received the Golden Owl](https://math.ethz.ch/news-and-events/news/d-math-news/2021/11/rico-zenklusen-2021-golden-owl.html) teaching award for courses I was also involved in.
 I also continued my own learning with courses on Interactive Teaching,
+Student Project Supervision,
 Intercultural Teaching, and
 Educational Psychology.